demisto/content/Packs/cisco-meraki/Integrations/cisco-meraki/README.md

 ### meraki-update-device
 ***
-Update the attributes of a device
+Update the attributes of a device.

 #### Base Command